 A HIPAA business associate is a person or organization that is not employed by a healthcare plan, provider, or clearinghouse, but that completes tasks related to individually identiﬁable health information, as governed by the HIPAA Administrative Simpliﬁcation Rules (i.e. Title II, the crux of HIPAA compliance in an IT setting like HIPAA compliance hosting – see above), which includes the all-important Privacy Rule and Security Rule.
 An example might be a HIPAA-compliant hosting company which handles ePHI on behalf of a client.

 The HIPAA Omnibus Rule

-A major change to the HIPAA rules came in January 20133, when the HHS announced its Omnibus Rule for HIPAA.
+A major change to the HIPAA compliance rules came in January 20133, when the HHS announced its Omnibus Rule for HIPAA.
 This rule required that healthcare providers meet certain additional security requirements by September 23 of that same year4.
 (So that’s been a few years ago whenever you’re reading this, provided you don’t have a time machine.)

 A major speciﬁc change was to hit healthcare providers harder with penalties, raising the maximum ﬁne for a single violation to $1.5 million (keeping in mind that’s the maximum, depending on the degree of negligence).

 HHS Secretary Kathleen Sebelius described the new rule in the agency’s ofﬁcial announcement.
 “Much has changed in health care since HIPAA was enacted over ﬁfteen years ago,” she said.
 “The new rule will help protect patient privacy and safeguard patients’ health information in an ever-expanding digital age.”